ApexCaptain/BlueberrySherbet/README.md

 ![](ReadMeRes/logoWithText.png)

 BlueberrySherbet supports [READ], [WRITE], [WRITE_WITHOUT_RESPONSE], [NOTIFY] and [INDICATE] methods.
 If you declare BLE API as Kotlin interface, BlueberrySherbet turns your interface into implemented service class file.
-Each API from the created service can make a asynchronous BLE request to the connected device.
+Each API from the created service can make an asynchronous BLE request to the connected device.
 Every call can be converted as a form of RxJava2, Coroutine or just simple callback.

 Download
 ========